issoftwaretools13/repoD/readme.md

     # the parameter is: ECURecord ecuRecord
     # Note: call the Method 5 to get ecuRecord

-### Method 13: to get the list of wriable DID parameters, call the function below
+### Method 13: to get the list of writable DID parameters, call the function below
     List<ReadParameterModel> listOfWritableDidParameter = balBTDongleLib.getListOfWritableDidParameter(ecuRecord);
     # the parameter is: ECURecord ecuRecord
     # Note: call the Method 5 to get ecuRecord